 Dear Parents and Carers,

-Before I set out these arrangements, I would like to take this opportunity to thank parents and carers for their understanding and cooperation since we had to close on 27 March.
+Before I set out these arrangements, I would like to take this opportunity to thank parents and carers for their understanding and cooperation since the start of closures on 27 March.
 I know that this period has been challenging for many families, in particular when you have had to juggle work commitments with managing childcare, if you have children with special educational needs or disability, or if you are a single parent.

-I am pleased to let you know that, further to the government’s announcement that early years and childcare providers will open from 1 June (subject to scientific advice), we are working hard to take the necessary steps to be ready to welcome back all children.
+I am pleased to let you know that, further to the government’s announcement that early years and childcare providers will open for the new school year (subject to scientific advice), we are working hard to take the necessary steps to be ready to welcome back all children.

-From the week beginning 1 June, early years and childcare providers will welcome back all children, if the five key tests set by government justify the changes at the time.
+For the new school year, early years and childcare providers will welcome back all children.
 For the vast majority of children and young people, coronavirus is a mild illness.
 Some categories of children with specific serious health conditions should not attend their early years setting.
-If you are unsure whether your child should attend the setting due to a health condition that they or someone they live with has, please contact us so we can discuss the details with you.
+If you are unsure whether your child should attend the setting due to a health condition that they or someone they live with has, please contact your medical professional.

 Protective measures we are taking in light of coronavirus (COVID-19)